Vinny’s at Night: a cozy spot for an intimate dinner

 Our meal was greatly executed.
 The rabbit was braised to perfection, with the meat falling off the bone.
 The side of roasted vegetables and potatoes had a depth of flavor that was telling of the long cooking process.
 Vinny’s Eggplant Parmigiana is a generous portion or eggplant cut lengthwise and perfectly breaded and layered.
 The impressive dish is complimented well by the hand made fusili with Vinny’s marinara.
 Not only is the food great but the ambiance is one of the draws that keeps Vinny’s as a mainstay with long term Somerville residents and new arrivals alike.

 It is great to see how Vinny’s is well liked by Somervillians not only for their great food but also for their connection with the community.
-On April 6, 2017, Vinny’s is joining nine other Somerville restaurants owned by immigrants in supporting The Welcome Project by serving food at the annual event YUM: A Taste of Immigrant Somerville at Armory on Highland Avenue.
+On April 26, 2018, Vinny’s is joining seven other Somerville restaurants owned by immigrants in supporting The Welcome Project by serving food at the annual event YUM: A Taste of Immigrant Somerville at Armory on Highland Avenue.
 Make sure you don’t miss out on this great event, you can purchase your tickets online by clicking here.

 To see all the restaurants that will be featured in this years’ YUM event please click here.